Hirvensaloa/rehti-mmorpg/assets/README.md

   - **yieldableItemList:** A list of items that can be yielded from this resource, along with the percentage chance to yield each item.
   - **xpPerYield:** The amount of experience points (XP) gained when yielding once from this resource
   - **depleteChance:** The chance of depleting the resource when yielded.
 - **itemTranformList:** A table of items indicating how items are transformed.
-When interacting with the player, the first item found from the player's inventory that matches a item in the `itemTransformTable` is used.
+When interacting with the player, the first item found from the player's inventory that matches an item in the `itemTransformTable` is used.
 Not required if `yieldableItems` are defined.
   - **itemId:** Item to id to be transformed.
   - **resultItemId:** The result item id.
   - **resultItemQuantity:** The amount of result items that is received.